+SS - Synchronous Strip Enable

-Synchronous Strip Enable.
-When this bit is a one, data words that match the synchronous character register will not SS be loaded into the receive buffer and no buffer full condition will be produced.
-When this bit is a zero, data words that match the synchronous character register will be transferred to the receive buffer and a buffer full condition will be pro-
+When this bit is a zero, data words that match the synchronous character register will not be loaded into the receive buffer and no buffer full condition will be produced.
+When this bit is a one, data words that match the synchronous character register will be transferred to the receive buffer and a buffer full condition will be produced.